QuanTa-padfoot/MSPypeline/README.md

 Please restart your computer.
 ```

-Note: A timeout error sometimes occur due to Internet connection and/or the computer running too many tasks.
-Re-connecting to the Internet and closing unnecessary files would fix the issue.
+Note: A timeout error sometimes occur due to proxy servers.
+Please see the instruction from Anaconda [(link)](https://docs.anaconda.com/free/anaconda/configurations/proxy/) to solve this issue.

 # Getting started
 Before using MSPypeline, you need to define the R file's location in the powershell prompt (e.g.):
 ```
-$env:R_HOME = 'C:\Program Files\R\R-4.2.1'
+$env:R_HOME = 'C:\Program Files\R\R-4.3.0'
 ```

-If you have a different version of R, simply replace `4.2.1` with your version.
+If you have a different version of R, simply replace `4.3.0` with your version.

 Now you can start the GUI:
 ```